jts3k/Twisted-Signals-F16/Syllabus.md

 Absences: You are responsible for what happens in class whether you’re here or not.
 Organize with your classmates to get class information and material that you have missed.
 We cannot repeat course material in class just for you.

 Participation: You are invited, encouraged, and expected to engage actively in discussion, reflection and activities.
 Our class time is precious and limited.
-Please refrain from texting, facebooking, tweeting, etc., during class time - this behavior during class is distracting, disruptive, and disrespectful.
+Please refrain from distracting electronic behavior such as texting during class time.
 Failure to follow this request will negatively affect your grade for class participation.
 Your contributions towards the class website will also count towards your class participation.

 GRADING